dataclipse/avrcSTT/README.md

 **Features:**

+File: main.py

+- Launches main app gui.

-File: SpeechToTextOSC.py
+File: ui_main.py

-- Utilizes Google SpeechRecognition to transcribe audio from the microphone and insert the transcribed audio into VRC via the OSC protocol.
+- Builds gui for application.

-File: SpeechToTextOSCWhisper.py
+File: STTOSCWhisper.py

 - Utilizes Openai Whisper to transcribe audio from the microphone and insert the transcribed audio into VRC via the OSC protocol.

 **Todo:**

-- Process audio files to reduce background noise and improve quality
 - Log Transcribes to local db maybe utilizing sqllite
-- Create function to capture game audio
-- Create function to process game audio and translate
+- Tune output more to reduce hallucinations